mriffle/nf-carafe-ai-ms/docs/source/workflow_parameters.rst

      - FASTA file used by Carafe to generate final spectral library.
    * -
      - ``carafe_cli_options``
      - Command line options to pass to Carafe.
+Note: Do not set the ``-db``, ``-i``, ``-o`` parameters, this is handled by the workflow.
 The default is to not pass any command line option and use Carafe's defaults, see https://github.com/Noble-Lab/Carafe for more details.
    * -
      - ``diann_fasta_file``
      - The FASTA file used by DIA-NN.
 If not set ``carafe_fasta_file`` will be used.
 Default: not set.